35 Devonshire Place, London, W1G 6JP

-If you provide a mobile phone number: we may ring, leave a message or text you, please tell us if you do not want us to do so.
+If you provide a mobile phone number: we may ring, leave a message or text you, please inform us if you do not want us to do so.

-If you provide a landline: we may leave a message, please tell us if you do not want us to do so.
+If you provide a landline: we may leave a message, please inform us if you do not want us to do so.

-If you provide us with your email address: we may use it send confidential health information, unless you have told us not to do so.
+If you provide us with your email address: we may use it send confidential health information, unless you have instructed us not to do so.

 Harley Street Dermatology Clinic Company is registered under the Data Protection Act 1998.
 It abides by the law and observes good practice in maintaining confidentiality and appropriate information security.